VOLUNTEER WITH US

 As a volunteer Birmingham Pastor, you will join a daily street team of four pastors and, after completing your DBS vetting, training and several orientation shifts, you will be ready to head out onto our city’s streets.

 Monday – Friday, 9am – 2:30pm

-As one of our volunteer support workers you will be trained to handle daily client issues passed trough from our Tier 1 Volunteer Pastors by making phone calls or writing letters.
+As one of our volunteer support workers you will be trained to handle daily client issues passed through from our Outreach Pastors by making phone calls or writing letters.

 You will then look to follow up on each client’s situation, building and implementing a care plan that transforms and brings hope to their difficult situations.

 This role does require good people skills, great office and IT skills and the ability to work in a vibrant, fast paced and flexible team.

 Due to the nature of clients we support, you will require lots of patience to care for these hard to reach and often very challenging individuals.

 As a registered charity, our volunteers are vital to our work and as such we seek to safeguard, equip and train you to be able to safely respond to a variety of situations or step back and call for emergency assistance when required.

 As part of your ongoing training you will be given a Volunteer Survival Kit, which includes essential knowledge of agencies and emergency services within our city’s day and night time economy.
 You will also receive valuable training that will up-skill you in the following areas: